 We started informally in 2012, partnering with local vets and eventually the Animal Friends clinic in Pittsburgh to facilitate low-cost spay/neuters for cats of local community members.
 We had no space of our own, so we operated out of parking lots and occasionally borrowed space, meeting clients in the early morning to receive their cats, shuttle those cats to the clinic at our own expense, return to the clinic later to pick the cats up, and then meet with the cats’ caretakers to return the cats and provide post-op care instructions.

 When we saw how much need there really was for this work, we formalized operations as a 501(c)(3) organization in 2014, though we still continued to operate out of a series of temporary spaces.
-As the community became more aware of our work and could see how serious we were about it, donations began to increase, facilitating our ongoing growth to the point where we were finally able, in 2018, to purchase a building for our own use.
+As the community became more aware of our work and could see how serious we were about it, donations began to increase, facilitating our ongoing growth to the point where we were able, in 2018, to purchase a building in Canonsburg so that we finally had a home base.

 The opening of our original facility in 2018.

 Michelle has volunteered with animal welfare organizations since 1980 both in the U.S. and abroad.
 Returning from China in 2010, she recognized that there was a critical need for low-cost cat spay/neuter services in western Pennsylvania.
 It is from this need that Fix ‘Ur Cat was founded.

 Working alongside other dedicated volunteers, Michelle has identified additional client needs such as low-cost vaccinations and basic veterinary care for Fix ‘Ur Cat’s income-sensitive clients.
 It is her goal that as Fix ‘Ur Cat grows, the organization will always strive to meet these needs in a sensitive and professional manner.